Not having a solid maintenance plan for your business website is like driving a car without insurance. You never know what's going to happen.

 I've had my fair share of plugin update debacles happen and they aren't pretty.

-A good website maintenance plan for WordPress should include updates.
+A good website maintenance plan for WordPress should include these necessary updates.

 But before you sign up...